HiKEY: Hierarchical Multimodal Retrieval for Open-Domain Document Question Answering

 A matched-reader audit framework separates real evidence use from evaluation illusions in multimodal QA.

-A matched-intervention diagnostic framework analyzes how upstream parsing uncertainty propagates across representation families.
+A matched-intervention diagnostic framework analyzing how upstream parsing uncertainty propagates across PDF-to-RAG representation families.

 Current research directions include actionable ontologies for multimodal agent memory, video-structured memory for long-horizon reasoning, and planning over structured world representations.